astrolabsoftware/fink-client/docs/create_filter.md

 ## What is a filter?

 A filter is typically a Python routine that selects which alerts need to be sent based on user-defined criteria.
 Criteria are based on the alert entries: position, flux, properties, ... and added values by the broker.
-You can find what's in alert in these links:
+You can find what is in the alert package in these links:

 - Original ZTF data: https://zwickytransientfacility.github.io/ztf-avro-alert/schema.html
 - Added value from Fink: http://134.158.75.151:24000/api

-Filters run directly on our servers, and the end of the Fink pipelines.
+Filters run directly on our servers, and at the end of the Fink pipelines.

 ## How to create a filter?

 First, identify alert entries of interest for your filter (do I need magnitude? cross-match information? etc.).
 Then, you have two choices:

-1. [Standard] Open an issue in the [fink-filters](https://github.com/astrolabsoftware/fink-filters) repository by describing your needs.
-We will figure out together how to build the filter.
+1. [Standard] Open an issue in the [fink-filters](https://github.com/astrolabsoftware/fink-filters) repository describing your needs.
+We will contact you back to discuss possibilities for building a filter.
 2. [Expert] Fork and clone the [fink-filters](https://github.com/astrolabsoftware/fink-filters) repo, and add your filter directly.
 Then open a Pull Request that will be reviewed by our team.

 Keep in mind, LSST incoming stream will be about 10 million alerts per night, or ~1TB/night.
 Hence the filter must focus on a specific aspect of the stream, to reduce the outgoing volume of alerts.
-Based on your submission, we will also provide estimate of the volume to be transferred.
+Based on your submission, we will also try to provide estimate of the volume to be transferred.

 ## Concretely, what is a filter?